LinuxForGeeks/ubuntu-themes/README.md

 Ubuntu Themes
 =============

-This repository is a collection of my themes & icons that i use on my linux operating system (Ubuntu).
+This repository is a collection of themes & icons that i use on my linux operating system (Ubuntu).
 I'll update it with further themes progressively.

+Here's how the themes look like:

 ### Qogir theme